giuliosavian/Control-Lab---1-Position-state-space-control-of-a-DC/README.md

 Organizzation:
 1. LAB0: Position PID–control of a DC servomotor with inertia and friction estimation with
-2. LAB1: Position state–space control of a DC servomotor
+2. LAB1: Position state–space control of a DC
+3. LAB2: Digital position control of a DC servomotor
+4. LAB3: Position control of a DC servomotor with a resonant load
+5. LAB4: Position and balance control of a robot with LQR methods

 ## Contact